brigiari/brigiari/README.md

 ## Hi there!
-I'm a medical doctor specializing in Medical Statistics and Biometrics
+I'm a medical doctor specializing in Medical Statistics and Biometrics @ University of Padova
-@ University of Padova, Dep.
+Dep.
 Cardiac, Thoracic, Vascular Sciences and Public Health
 Unit of Biostatistics, Epidemiology and Public Health.

 My interests are: